ZurawS/MuleSoft-React-NodeJS/README.md

 Project was split into three different parts each on its own branch:

 - Frontend - this branch focuses on the user interface layer, delivering an aesthetically pleasing and intuitive experience for users.
-The application was developed using React with Typescript.
+The application was developed using React.

 - Backend - branch serves as the core of the project, concentrating on business logic, data processing, and database interaction.
 It is responsible for ensuring the stability and efficiency of backend functions.
 The application was developed using NodeJS with Express.